 A list of Approved Programme Providers (APPs) is published on the WSET website wsetglobal.com.
 Please contact the APP directly to find out about their programmes.

-If you are interested in becoming an APP please contact the Quality Assurance Team, qa@wsetglobal.com.
+If you are interested in becoming an APP please contact the APP Administration Team, appadmin@wset.co.uk.